Matt Olson Player Props: Braves vs. Cardinals

-The Atlanta Braves and Matt Olson, who went 0-for-3 last time in action, battle Jake Woodford and the St. Louis Cardinals at Busch Stadium, Monday at 7:45 PM ET.
+After going 1-for-5 with an RBI in his most recent game, Matt Olson and the Atlanta Braves face the St. Louis Cardinals (who will hand the ball to Steven Matz) at 7:45 PM ET on Tuesday.

-He had a hitless performance in his previous game (0-for-3) against the Nationals.
+He had a one-hit performance in his last game (1-for-5) against the Cardinals.

 Matt Olson Game Info & Props vs. the Cardinals